david-alejo/linux_install/README.md

     Press e
     Find the line that starts with linux then add modprobe.blacklist=nouveau after quiet splash.

 When installing the OS, I let the Ubuntu installer to automatically handle the partition of my SDD of 256 GB and it was also installed in UEFI mode.
+However, Ricardo Ragel points that you should install it in Legacy mode if you wish to install Microsoft Windows 10 afterwards and do a dual boot.